-Capital Expenditures and Contractual Obligations
+Capital Additions and Contractual Obligations

-We have estimated first quarter capital expenditures of \$50 million and we currently estimate that 2005 capital expenditures will be between \$150 million and \$300 million.
-Ultimately, the amount of our 2005 capital expenditures will depend on several factors including, among others, the performance of our business, the need for additional capacity to service anticipated customer demand and the availability of suitable financing.
+We have estimated first quarter capital additions of \$50 million and 2005 capital additions in the range of \$250 million and \$300 million.
+Ultimately, the amount of our 2005 capital additions will depend on several factors including, among others, the performance of our business, the need for additional capacity to service anticipated customer demand and the availability of suitable financing.
+The following table reconciles our payments for property, plant and equipment as presented on the consolidated statement of cash flows to property, plant and equipment additions as reflected in the balance sheet: